OpenVPN/openvpn-build/README.rst

     The "generic" subdir contains scripts to cross-compile OpenVPN using mingw_w64 (e.g. Linux -> Windows).

-    The "msvc" subdir is used to compile OpenVPN on Windows for Windows using Microsoft Visual Studio 2019.

     The "windows-msi" subdir contains scripts to
     package OpenVPN for Windows.